fiattt/genesis/README.md

 Unclaimed tokens are attributed to the contributing address.

 ### What if an address sent EOS ERC20 tokens to EOSCrowdsale or EOSToken contract?
-Those tokens are assigned to the sending address.
+Tokens accidentally sent to one of the contracts are attributed to the sending address.

 ### What happens if a wallet isn't registered?
 It is exposed to fallback registeration.
 Script will sync all ethereum public keys in block range.
 If it can locate a public key belonging to an unregsitered address, it will generate an EOS Public Key from the Ethereum Public Key.
 The Ethereum Private Key then matches the EOS Public Key.

 ### What happens to the unregistered supply of tokens?
-Unregistered addresses are exported to `snapshot-unregistered.csv` file, which could prove useful.
+Addresses not exposed to fallback registrations that remain invalid are exported to `snapshot-unregistered.csv` file, which could prove useful.

 ### What is determinstic index?
 Determinstic index is the order of all wallets with respect to when they were seen by either of the contract's (EOSCrowdsale and EOSTokens)